Film Location Agreement

 What Is a Film Location Agreement?

 In Australia, the screen and photography industry is regulated by a combination of general contract law, the Copyright Act 1968 (Cth), Work Health and Safety laws, and local council permit requirements.
-Screen Australia, Screen NSW, Film Victoria, Screen Queensland, ScreenWest, and other state screen agencies facilitate permits for commercial productions, but the foundational document is always the location agreement between the owner and the producer.
+Screen Australia, Screen NSW, Film Victoria, Screen Queensland, ScreenWest, and other state screen agencies support permits for commercial productions, but the foundational document is always the location agreement between the owner and the producer.

 Location agreements are relevant for a wide range of productions: feature films, television series and episodes, television commercials, music videos, documentary films, corporate video production, news gathering, still photography for advertising and editorial, and student productions.
 Each type carries different risk profiles — a commercial shoot with 50 crew and heavy equipment carries far more risk of property damage than a solo photographer — and the agreement should be calibrated accordingly.